 Impact of increased RCS volume effecting other RSG or accident analyses.
 RSGs typically contain more tubes which can increase the RCS volume and impact many analyses.

-Impact of RS internal main steam line flow restrictor cross sectional area and tube surface area on the MSLB analyses.
-Typically the RSG has increased tube surface area and may have different flow restrictor design which need to be given appropriate consideration in MSLB analyses.
+Impact of RSG internal main steam line flow restrictor cross sectional area and tube surface area on the MSLB analyses.
+Typically, the RSG has increased tube surface area and may have a different flow restrictor design, which needs to be given appropriate consideration in MSLB analyses.

 Impact of RSG on margin to overflow (MTO) analysis.
-Under a stream generator tube rupture condition the SG rapidly fills with water from the leaking tube and the automatic initiation of AFW flow.
+Under a stream generator tube rupture condition, the SG rapidly fills with water from the leaking tube and the automatic initiation of AFW flow.
 An accident acceptance criterion for this condition is that the RSG will not be overfilled and a MTO is used to describe the volume remaining in the SG prior to reaching a solid condition.
 Filling the SG solid could induce the SG power operated relief valve or safety valves to stick open resulting in offsite release of radioactivity (i.e., containment bypass).
 Operator actions to identify and isolate the affected SG are relied on to prevent this overfill condition and offsite release.

+Confirm that the location and elevation of the RSG considers the fit-up between the existing pipes and the RSGs nozzles before welding, such that the location is within the design tolerance (clearance).
+Confirm that the design tolerance is within the stress analyses (including various operating conditions) of the existing pipes and RSGs.
+Confirm that the fit-up between the existing pipes and the RSG nozzles in the field is within the design tolerance.
+This is to minimize the stresses on the existing pipes and RSG nozzles.

+If differences exist between the RSGs and old SGs in the areas of (1) dimensions (outside diameter, height, and support skirt) and, (2) the nozzle locations on SGs, the inspector needs to verify whether the licensee has performed new stress analyses or updated the existing stress analyses of the attached pipes.
+In any event, the inspector needs to verify that the existing/updated/new stress analyses of the pipes attached to RSGs are applicable after RSG installation (i.e., the resulting stresses at the RSG nozzles and attached pipes are applicable and are within the allowable stresses of the ASME Code, Section III, and the analytical model represents the RSGs.)
+The inspector needs to verify that the loads on RSG nozzles do not deviate excessively (more than 5 percent) from the nozzle loads in the existing stress analyses.
+The inspector should contact the cognizant NRR technical branch.

 Several heavy lifting evolutions are expected.
 While the radiological consequences of a heavy load drop are expected to be small with the core defueled, a dropped component could result in an unwarranted radioactive release and severe damage to equipment needed for reactor or radiological safety.

-The licensees plans and analysis for lifting and rigging of heavy loads are reviewed to verify that the safe load path analysis for component removal and reinstallation is technically sound.
+The licensee’s plans and analysis for lifting and rigging of heavy loads are reviewed to verify that the safe load path analysis for component removal and reinstallation is technically sound.
 The inspection should focus on the impact of heavy load lifting operations on spent fuel and its cooling, support systems for the reactor, and common support systems for the other operating reactor unit(s) at the site.

 Modifications such as reinforcement of existing structures and/or floors, construction of new structures or platforms, and changes to the crane should be reviewed to verify that the modified equipment will safely handle expected loads.
 The potential impact of these modifications on safety-related equipment should be assessed for applicability under 10 CFR 50.59.